How to Write a Counterclaim Paragraph: A Guide

 The Rebuttal

-Following the counterclaim, introduce your rebut follow-up immediately by refuting or weakening the opposing argument.
+Following the counterclaim, introduce your rebuttal immediately by refuting or weakening the opposing argument.
 Start by acknowledging aspects of the counterclaim that might appear valid on the surface before demonstrating why it does not hold under scrutiny or compared to more robust evidence supporting your original position.
 Use phrases like "While it is true that...," followed by "However..." to transition between acknowledgment and refutation smoothly.
+This technique, sometimes called the "concession-rebuttal" move, is the hallmark of sophisticated argumentative writing.

 Supporting Evidence